stela2502/Singularity_Tutorial/docs/index.md

 Instead, we will be using the open COSMOS system to build the images.
 While you may not have super user rights there either, Apptainer is already installed, and we've developed a method to use an existing Apptainer image to build new ones.
 This allows us to work efficiently within the system provided, without needing to deal with the complexities of local installations.

-## Building Apptainer images for COSMOS-SENSE on open COSMOS
+## Building Apptainer images for COSMOS-SENS on open COSMOS

 For this workshop, we will use the open COSMOS system to build our Apptainer images.
 To get started, you'll need to [download ThinLink](https://www.cendio.com/thinlinc/download/) and log into open COSMOS at ``cosmos-dt.lunarc.lu.se``.

-Building an apptainer image does need superuser rights or at least some elevated rights on the system.
+Building an apptainer image needs superuser rights or at least some elevated rights on the system.
 This means that on most HPC platforms, even if they support Singularity/Apptainer, you won't be able to build an image directly due to restricted permissions.

-To overcome this limitation, we developed an Apptainer image called [ImageSmith](https://github.com/stela2502/ImageSmith), which has Apptainer installed inside it.
+To overcome this limitation, Stefan had developed an Apptainer image called [ImageSmith](https://github.com/stela2502/ImageSmith), which has Apptainer installed inside it.
 This allows you to build Apptainer images without needing superuser rights.
 The ImageSmith image is based on Alpine Linux, chosen for its ability to create slim, efficient images.
-It has already been installed as a module on COSMOS.
-You can load the module with the following command:
+It has already been installed as a module on COSMOS which you can load with the following command:

 ```bash
 module load ImageSmith/1.0
 ```

-However, as responsible bioinformaticians, we will not run the image directly on our frontend systems.
-Instead, we will execute it on the compute nodes:
+However, as responsible bioinformaticians (hopefully), we will not run the image directly on our frontend systems.
+Instead, we will execute it on a compute node:

 To do this, copy the following into a file named ``RunImageSmith.sbatch``: